2020 Valdostan regional election: Electoral law

 The Regional Council of Aosta Valley (Consiglio regionale della Valle d'Aosta, Conseil de la Vallée) is composed by 35 members.
 The Council is elected for a five-year term.
 There is only one regional constituency.
 The President of Aosta Valley is elected by the Council.
 The electoral law was recently changed by the L.R.
 16/2017 and the L.R.
 9/2019.

 The election of the Regional Council is based on a direct choice for the candidate and it is possible to express only one preference for the list.
 If a single party list or a coalition of party lists gets more than 42% of valid votes cast, it is assigned a majority bonus of 21 seats.
 If no one reach this threshold, the seats are determined proportionally.
 For the proportional allocation there are two thresholds: given the largest remainder method by dividing the valid votes cast for all lists and the seats to be assigned, if a party list doesn't reach the minimum quota required, the party list is excluded to the allocation of the seats.
 However, if a party list gets only one seat during the first allocation of seats, it is excluded and its seat is reallocated.

 Background

 Aosta Valley returned to the vote earlier than the deadline by decision of the interim president Renzo Testolin, following investigations into the infiltration of the 'Ndrangheta in the politics of the region at all levels.
 Former president Antonio Fosson was investigated for electoral exchange between the political and mafia.
 The same accusation is directed at two former assessors of his government, Laurent Viérin (former president) and Stefano Borrello.
 Two other former presidents – Pierluigi Marquis and Augusto Rollandin – were also seeking the support of the local clans who infiltrated the Valley, according to the prosecutor's office.

 Parties and candidates

-The following parties will participate in the election:
+The following parties participated in the election: